nguyenthienanh05/nguyenthienanh05.github.io/_posts/2025-02-25-easy-cuda-rev.md

     f.write(a)
 ```

-Then I reverse reverse the final parts and get the flag
+Then I reverse the final parts and get the flag:
 ```python
 VAR_FILE_INPUT = open('final_bytes', 'rb').read().strip()
 output = b''